Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter03.md

 ```

 The structure of Object can be used in LHS and it can retrive the values correcponding to the same key.
-This is a deconstructing assignment for Object.
+This is a destructuring assignment for Object.

 ```kinx